 While there are still steps that companies throughout New York can take to continue to promote equality, the people from the Human Rights Campaign went on record as being impressed with the progress made by the state in 2014, and are encouraged for the future.

 However, if you are aware of companies that are still discriminating against employees or potential job candidates based on their sexual orientation, you are encouraged to take legal action.
-Seek the assistance of the dedicated New York lawyers with the Derek T. Smith Law Group, PLLC.
+Seek the assistance of the dedicated New York lawyers with the Derek Smith Law Group, PLLC.
+Call us at 800-807-2209 for a free consultation.